git-dev-crs/Delta-demo/README.md

 # Delta-demo
-This is my Demo for git &amp; github class
+This is my Demo for git &amp; github class.